Fordalex/plates-direct/readme.md

 - The menu needs to close then the user clicks off the menu.

 - Allow the user to edit thier personal information and basket items, on the review order page, just redirect the user back to the relivant page.

+- After order complete add the order to the database.

+- GDPR tickbox for the customer.

 ## Django project setup